CareSource RxInnovations™ has partnered with Express Scripts to help you manage your prescriptions and save money.

 Here are some more important facts about CareSource prescription drug coverage:

 - You have to go to a pharmacy that takes CareSource to get your prescriptions.

 - You will need to show your ID card and your prescription at the pharmacy.
 Your ID card will let pharmacies know you are a CareSource member.

-- You may have copayments, deductible, and/or coinsurance for your prescriptions, depending on your plan.
+- You may have copayments, a deductible, and/or coinsurance for your prescriptions, depending on your plan.

 - Some medicines may have limits on how much can be dispensed to you at one time.

-- Some medicines require permission or prior authorization.
-The health partner who orders the drug should help you get prior authorization.
+- Some medicines require permission or prior authorization in order for it to be covered by your plan.
+The health partner who orders the drug should help you get a prior authorization.
 The prior authorization requirements for your medicines may change.

 CareSource uses a formulary, also called the CareSource Marketplace Drug Formulary.
 These are drugs that we like our providers to prescribe.
 Use our Find My Prescriptions tool to search for your prescriptions to find out what medicines are covered and at what amounts for your plan.
-You can also find the formulary document located on the Drug Formulary page along with useful information like how to request a drug not on our Drug Formulary.
+You can also find the formulary document located on the Drug Formulary page, along with useful information such as how to request a drug not on our Drug Formulary.